 Create simple pumpkin decorations with chalk finish, diamond dust, and Mod Podge!
-This craft idea is so easy and perfect for fall.
+This craft idea is so easy and perfect for fall and Thanksgiving.

 Skills Required: Beginner.
 This project is very simple; even a young child could do it.
 It’s actually a great activity for parents to make with children.
 You don’t need prior crafting or Mod Podge experience to make it look great.